tgrahesh/Terraform-AutoScaling-MidTerm/README.md

 # Other Technologies/tools Used
 -Postman

--PDFKIT python library package for generating PDF document
+-PDFKIT,JINJA2 python library package for generating PDF document

 # AWS Infrastructure as Code with Terraform